gambia-college/IT-Deparment-Handbook/02-teams.md

 # Teams - Who does what?

 Figuring out who to bring a particular issue or question to shouldn’t be a guessing game.
 Most concerns fall pretty clearly within the responsibility of a specific team at the IT Department, and the head of that team should be the first point of contact.

 Be flexible about it, don’t say this is not my job, everything is everyone’s job.
-When someone fails, we all (IT Department) fails.
+When someone fails, we all (IT Department) fail.

 Below you'll find a list of the teams within the IT Department.
 They're listed in alphabetical order by team name, and the most senior people in a team are shown in bold.